isomerpages/moe-xinghuapri/_information/FAQs.md

 <p>Parents may proceed to the school of choice during their eligible phase
 to register their child for the Primary One Registration Exercise.</p>
 <p>Registration for each phase is conducted at the primary school.
 The hours
-of registration at schools are from 8.00 am to 11.00 am and from 2.30 pm to 4.30 pm on each scheduled registration day.
+of registration at schools are from 8:00 AM to 11:00 AM and from 2:30 PM to 4:30 PM on each scheduled registration day.
 Parents must produce the originals of each required document at the time of registration.</p>
 <p>Overseas Singaporeans who wish to register their children for Primary
 One can refer to Information for Overseas Singaporeans for the registration